chrooke/jibe-knock-knock/README.md

 * On the second pass through the tell/hear cycle, Jibo starts listening to a joke, then skips to telling a joke.
 This is due to a known SDK bug that is currently being worked by the SDK team.
 The 'flatten-some-subtrees' branch contains a work-around for this bug.
 * Every other time Jibo doesn't get your joke, he doesn't play a "sorry" animation.
 This is due to the same SDK bug.
 The 'flatten-some-subtrees' branch contains a work-around for this bug.

+## HOW-TO

+### Add more jokes using the CSV file
+* Add your jokes into schemas/jokes.csv.
+There's no need to keep the old jokes there once they're in the database.
+It's safe to leave them, Jibo won't readd them, but once they're added, they can be removed from the csv.
+* The CSV should have the setup, then the punchline.
+The setup should not contain any capital letters or punctuation.
+* The setup and punchline should both be contained in quotes.

+### Add laugh and sorry animations
+* laugh animations are used when Jibo laughs at a joke
+* sorry animations are used when Jibo doesn't get a joke he hears
+* Use the Jibo-> New Animation menu to create your animation
+* For the path, store the animation in animation/reactions/laugh (for laugh animations) or animation/reactions/sorry (for sorry animations
+* Restart the skill.
+The skill takes it from there, adding your new animation into the pool of available animations.

 ##Joke sources:
 http://dailyjokes.somelifeblog.com/search/label/Knock-Knock